vygr/Go-PCB/README.md

 Go PCB router and solver.

-Example command line would be:
+Example command lines would be:

-go run pcb.go --v 1 netlist.pcb | go run view.go
+go run pcb.go --v 1 netlist.pcb | go run view.go --o 1 --s 7
+go run dsn2pcb.go test1.dsn | go run pcb.go --v 1 --z 8 --q 10 --r 2 | go run view.go

 You can drop the output to a file and view it as an animation with: